ai4society/GenAIResultsComparator/examples/quickstart/README.md

 # Quickstart

-This is a quickstart guide to get you up and running with the `GenAIResultsComparator` library.
+This guide contains quickstart examples to get you up and running with the `GenAIResultsComparator` library.
+It also contains a [detailed usage](#detailed-usage) section for various metrics available in the library.

 Here's a simple example of how to use GenAIResultsComparator.
 _Please refer to the `quickstart_example.ipynb` file for a notebook-based version._